Micro Master's Degree in Engagement of Employees and Organisational Learning

 Credits transfer:

-Learners can accumulate 20 credits from the Micro Master program when participating in the Master of Arts in Human Resource Management (MAHRM) of Paris-U. Please see the credit transfer policy HERE
+Learners can accumulate 20 credits from the Micro Master program when participating in the Master of Arts in Human Resource Management (MAHRM) at Paris-U. Please see the credit transfer policy HERE.

 Tuition fee transfer:

-When participating in the MAHRM program, students who have graduated the Micro Master program will receive a discount equivalent with short courses tuition fee each certified.
-Please see the tuition fee transfer HERE
+When participating in the MAHRM program, students who have graduated from the Micro Master program will receive a discount equivalent with short courses tuition fee for each certified.
+Please see the tuition fee transfer HERE.

-Please note that, the APEL.Q process will lead to only MAHRM degree of Paris-U, not dual degree.
+Please note that the APEL.Q process will lead to only an MAHRM degree from Paris-U, not a dual degree.
 For more information, read more HERE

 Apply Policy: